wongfei2009/FramePack/README.md

    Note that it supports `--share`, `--port`, `--server`, and so on.

-The software supports PyTorch attention, xformers, flash-attn, and sage-attention.
+The software supports PyTorch attention and sage-attention.
 By default, it will just use PyTorch attention.

 Note: You are highly recommended to first try without sage-attention since it will influence results, though the influence is minimal.